Gang Forward

 Gang Forward (1870–1899) was a British Thoroughbred racehorse and sire.
 In a racing career which lasted from 1872 until 1874 he won ten races.
-He was one of the best colts of his generation in England, winning the 2000 Guineas in 1873.
+He was one of the best colts of his generation in Britain, winning the 2000 Guineas in 1873.
 He later became a successful sire of winners in Australia.

 Background

 Gang Forward, described as "a remarkably handsome, powerful colt" was bred by his owner William Stuart Stirling-Crawfurd (1819–1883), an "old school" sportsman who had married the widow of the 4th Duke of Montrose.
 Stirling-Crawfurd named the colt after the motto of Clan Stirling.
 Gang Forward was a chestnut horse standing 15.3 hands high with a white blaze and a white sock on his right hind leg.
 He was sired by Stockwell, winner of the 1852 St. Leger and 2,000 Guineas Stakes and a seven time leading sire.
 Gang Forward was trained at Manton in Wiltshire by Alec Taylor Sr., who had established his training facility there in 1870 under the patronage of Stirling-Crawfurd.